 Once the exterior parts are clean, attach the Keurig reservoir and run the brewing cycle to remove any milk in other parts of the water lines.
 Milk residue in the machine is difficult to dissolve with water alone.
 So, try mixing some white vinegar and baking soda into the water to make a cleaning solution.

 While this can be effective, it’s not as efficient as using a specialist product for cleaning out milk in the water lines of espresso machines, including the Urnex Rinza Alkaline Formula Milk Frother Cleaner.
-You can purchase the product from Amazon.

 You might have to fill the water reservoir with water or a cleaning solution and run the brewing process a few times to clear the water lines completely.

 Unless you’re an expert, we suggest you don’t disassemble your Keurig machine for a deep clean, as it’s far more complex than it appears.
 However, if you want to attempt it, try to find a video tutorial that details the process.
 It has plenty of steps to do it correctly.

 If your machine isn’t working, it might be worth trying before giving up completely.

 What Is The Correct Way To Make Milk-Based Drinks With A Keurig?

 By now, it will be obvious why putting milk in a Keurig is a bad idea.
 However, what if you want to make milk-based coffee or hot chocolate using a Keurig?

 There are many milk pods and hot chocolate pods for Keurigs.
 You just insert a hot chocolate pod into the holder, press a button, and soon your drink is ready.